-The following figure summarizes the evolution of the implementation of the actions planned in Doel and Tihange to protect the nuclear power plants in case of a loss of power supply and a loss of water supply, between the end of 2013 and the end of 2015.
+The following figure summarizes the evolution of the implementation of the actions planned in Doel and Tihange to protect the nuclear power plants in case of a loss of power supply and a loss of water supply, from 2013 to the end of 2016.
 The inclusion of a beyond-design scenario for LUHS and CSBO involves a lot of actions in the stress tests action plan, as this topic includes one third of the total number of actions.

-At the end of 2015, the CSBO strategy is finally well defined on both sites.
-The deployment of the strategy is well advanced in Doel where most remaining actions consist in the finalization of procedures and approval and validation of the technical specifications.
-In Tihange, the implementation of the CSBO strategy is finally ongoing.
-Most actions have been launched and should be completed in 2016.
+The CSBO strategy was finally well defined on both sites in 2015.
+By the end of 2016, the deployment of the strategy is almost fully completed in Doel.
+The only remaining action consists in the finalization of the procedures for alignment and commissioning of alternative power supplies.

+In Tihange, the implementation on site of the CSBO strategy is still ongoing.
+Most actions have been launched and regrouped in a major project that should be completed in the first quarter of 2017 in accordance to the revised stress tests action plan (version of January 2017).

-By the end of 2015, some 40% of the actions still have to be finalized by the licensee while 35% of the actions are still under a questions/answers processes between the regulatory body and the licensee.
+By the end of 2016 (2015), some 25% (40%) of the actions still have to be finalized by the licensee while 35%(33%) of the actions are still under a questions/answers processes between the regulatory body and the licensee.